Unless students have permission to leave, they are required to remain on the school grounds from the time of their arrival until dismissal.

 A classroom teacher may require a student to complete assignments at lunch hour in class or in the Problem-Solving Centre, or after school for a period of up to thirty minutes.
 When a young child is involved, the teacher will give a day's notice (if the parent cannot be reached prior to 2:45 p.m.).

 Consequences can be given as a result of student failure to complete assigned work (including homework), or unacceptable behaviour in the classroom.

 Students who demonstrate poor behaviour on the bus may lose this privilege for a specified length of time.
 If this occurs, parents are held responsible for making alternate travel arrangements for the following day (or days).
 Please discuss with your child what he/she is to do if this occurs, and advise the school of your decision for that day (or those days).

-Our teacher-librarian will be in the school Monday and Wednesday afternoons to help students with book exchange.
+Our teacher-librarian will be in the school Monday, Wednesday, Thursday and Friday afternoons.